D2-mods/Polymorph-fixes-for-IWDEE/d2-iwdee-fixes/readme.txt

 INSTALL INFO:

 Copy zip contents to game directory and run setup-d2-iwdee-fixes.exe.
 You have the option to patch or copy files to the override.
-This mod should be installed before mods that make changes to polymorph stats.
-The updated text assumes that you are using vanilla polymorph forms.
+To uninstall, just run the setup again.
+By its nature, this mod will conflict with any mod that makes changes to stats of Shapechange forms.

 FIXES/TWEAKS: